 - Date of birth

 - Employee’s current address

 - Their contact information with the phone number they can be reached at

 On top of the personal and banking information, Canadian employers must also obtain a completed TD1 Personal Tax Credit Return form from their new employees.
 This form helps businesses determine how much tax they should deduct from the employee’s income.

 All provinces except Quebec will be required to use the TD1 form.
-For businesses located in Quebec, these employers will need to obtain a complete TP-1015.3-V form, the Source Deductions Return form, from new hires.
-Canada Revenue Agency will require these forms during tax season to ensure that businesses pay the appropriate payroll taxes for their company’s staff members.
+These employers will need to obtain a complete TP-1015.3-V form, the Source Deductions Return form, from new hires for businesses located in Quebec.
+Canada Revenue Agency will require these forms during tax season to ensure that companies pay the appropriate payroll taxes for their company’s staff members.

 Other business-related information needed includes: